surfliner/surfliner-mirror/README.md

 * **Project Team**: the entire active Surfliner team, including Product Owners, Tech Leads, Developers & Domain Experts for all products under active development.
 * **Product Team**: the group of people currently working on a given product; including Product Owner, Tech Lead, Developers & Domain Experts.

-While not involved in daily development work, the project also includes these two other vitality important roles:
+While not necessarily involved in daily development work, the project also includes these two other vitality important roles:
+* **Campus Project Owner (when needed)**: responsible for ensuring that the needs of their campus stakeholders are considered in the development of each product
 * **Project Champion**: higher level administrators who help with resourcing, advocacy, and clearing major blockers
 * **Project Sponsors**: the University Librarian for each campus partner
 * **Stakeholders**: individuals who are responsible for informing the decisions that product teams make and have specific knowledge and influence that help the product.
 Stakeholders include: